A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Related Work

-Recently, deep neural networks approaches have achieved inspiring results for unsupervised domain adaptation in many visual applications, for instance, image classification \cite{wang2018deep,zhang2019bridging,wang2019transferable,long2018conditional,gopalan2015domain}, face recognition \cite{kan2014domain,guo2021decomposed}, objection detection \cite{guan2021uncertainty,yang2021st3d,chen2018domain,vs2021mega}, person re-identification \cite{yang2020part,feng2021complementary,fu2019self,mekhazni2020unsupervised}, and semantic segmentation \cite{AdaptSeg,CLAN,BDL,IntraDA,ADVENT,UncerDA,ProDA}.
+Recently, deep neural networks approaches have achieved inspiring results for unsupervised domain adaptation in many visual applications, for instance, image classification \cite{wang2019transferable,long2018conditional,MSTDA}, face recognition \cite{kan2014domain,guo2021decomposed}, objection detection \cite{yang2021st3d,chen2018domain,vs2021mega}, person re-identification \cite{yang2020part,feng2021complementary,luo2020generalizing,luo2022learning}, and semantic segmentation \cite{AdaptSeg,fan2022toward,IntraDA,ADVENT,UncerDA,ProDA,MMT,wang2022remember,wang2023using}.
 The structures of these methods usually have three components: deep feature extractor, task-specific classifier, and domain-invariant feature learning module.
 Based on the strategies of domain-invariant feature learning, existing deep UDA can be roughly divided into three distinct categories: discrepancy-based, adversarial-based, and reconstruction-based.
 Discrepancy-based approaches aim to minimize the distance between the source and target distributions by utilizing a divergence criterion.
-Some favoring choices include maximum mean discrepancy (MMD) \cite{long2015learning}, high-order central moment discrepancy \cite{zellinger2017central}, contrastive domain discrepancy \cite{kang2019contrastive}, and the Wasserstein metric \cite{flamary2016optimal}.
 As great success has been achieved by GAN method \cite{GAN}, adversarial-based has been a mainstream UDA approach that learns domain-invariant feature representations via confusing source and target domains.
 DANN \cite{DANN} adopts a gradient reversal layer (GRL) as a domain-invariant feature learning module, ensuring the feature distributions over two domains are made similar.
 ADDA \cite{ADDA} provides a symmetrical architecture for source and target mapping, which is flexible to learn a powerful feature extractor.
-Besides, in contrast to the above binary classifier methods, following works attempt to align joint distribution by considering multiple class-wise domain classifiers \cite{pei2018multi} or a semantic multi-output classifier \cite{cicek2019unsupervised,kurmi2019looking}.
-Moreover, reconstruction-based approaches \cite{ghifary2016deep} utilize an auxiliary reconstruction task to create a shared domain-invariant representation between two domains and keep the individual characteristic of each domain.
+Besides, in contrast to the above binary classifier methods, the following works attempt to align joint distribution by considering multiple class-wise domain classifiers \cite{pei2018multi} or a semantic multi-output classifier \cite{cicek2019unsupervised,kurmi2019looking}.
+Moreover, reconstruction-based approaches \cite{ghifary2016deep} utilize an auxiliary reconstruction task to create a shared domain-invariant representation between two domains and keep the individual characteristics of each domain.
 In addition, some other reconstruction-based methods \cite{bousmalis2016domain,murez2018image} further improve the adaptation performance by seeking domain-specific reconstruction and cycle consistency.
+The recent methods \cite{bu2021gaia,peng2023gaia,HPM,DropPos} learn a super pre-trained network to transfer knowledge into the downstream tasks.
 Beyond them, some other studies also investigate batch normalization \cite{maria2017autodial,wang2019transferable} and adversarial dropout \cite{saito2018adversarial,lee2019drop} techniques to ensure feature alignment.